Meleagrista/cpp-game-engine/README.md

 ### Additional Requirements
 Ensure that **CMake** is installed on your system.
 You can download it from the official website: [https://cmake.org/download/](https://cmake.org/download/)

+# Wall of Shame
+## 31/03/2025
+- Compilation error solved by changing the `CMakeLists.txt` to a more suitable format.
+> Your CMakeLists.txt has a few issues with linking.
+The -lOpenGL32 -lfreeGLUT syntax is more suited for manual g++ compilation rather than CMake.
+You should use target_link_libraries properly and ensure that your dependencies are found correctly.